rasor/awesome-tables/awesome-cli-on-windows.md

 choco -v
 # 0.10.11
 ```

 ## Tools

-With Chocolatey installed you can use the tool to install other tools.
+With Chocolatey installed you can use `choco install <tool-to-install>` to install other tools.

 |CLI|Cmd|Category|choco install|As Admin|
 |---|---|---|---|---|